 Detailed asthma statistics and analysis are available from:

-ACAM aims to assist in reducing the burden of asthma in Australia by developing, collating and interpreting data relevant to asthma prevention, management and health policy.
+ACAM aims to assist in reducing the burden of airways disease in Australia by developing, collating and interpreting data relevant to the prevention and management of chronic airways diseases as well as health policy.

 Australian Institute of Health and Welfare (AIHW)